syntevo/docs/src/SmartGit/Manual/Integrations/AI.md

 - If you wish to enable AI integration for multiple repositories, it's advisable to include a common core configuration in your user `~/.gitconfig` file.

-- However, you may find it better to leave the `ai-commit-message` configurations in your repository's `.git/config` files, as this will allow you to fine-tune prompts and other settings specific to each repository.
+- However, you may find it better to leave the `smartgit-ai-commit-message` configurations in your repository's `.git/config` files, as this will allow you to fine-tune prompts and other settings specific to each repository.

 - As more elaborate configurations may consist of multiple sections and values, it is good practice to place this core configuration into a dedicated file,